Manaslu Circuit Trek - 14 Days

 Includes

-• Airport transfer during arrival and departure
+• Airport pick-up and drop-off in Kathmandu during arrival and departure

-• Hotel accommodation in Kathmandu with breakfast
+• Hotel accommodation in Kathmandu with breakfast included

-• 3 meals per day (Breakfast, Lunch, and Dinner) throughout the trek
+• Three meals per day (Breakfast, Lunch, and Dinner) during the trek

 Excludes

-• Kathmandu meals and sightseeing
+• Meals, drinks, and sightseeing in Kathmandu

-• Porter service (shareable between 2 trekkers)
+• Porter service (available at an additional cost, shareable between two trekkers)

 • Tips for the field staff (highly recommended)